PaulNendick/paulnendick.github.com/_posts/articles/2012-10-29-zenoss-nexmo-sms.md

 # What can be done?

 # Amazing.
-Now how do I get do this myself?
+Now how can I do this for myself?